 What is art history?
 Except when referring to the modern academic discipline, people do not often juxtapose the words art and history.
 They tend to think of history as the record and interpretation of past human events, particularly social and political events.
-In contrast, most think of art, quite correctly, as part of the present-as something people can see and touch.
+By contrast, most think of art, quite correctly, as part of the present-as something people can see and touch.
 Of course, people cannot see or touch history's vanished human events, but a visible, tangible artwork is a kind of persisting event.
 One or more artists made it at a certain time and in a specific place, even if no one now knows who, when, where, or why.
 Although created in the past, an artwork continues to exist in the present, long surviving its times.
-The first painters and sculptors died 30,000 years ago, but their works remain, some of them exhibited in glass cases in museums built only a few years ago.
+The earliest known paintings and sculptures were created almost 40,000 years ago, but they can be viewed today, often in glass cases in museums built only during the past few years.

-Modern museum visitors can admire these objects from the remote past and countless others produced over the millennia-whether a large painting on canvas by a 17th-century French artist (FIG. I-1), a wood portrait from an ancient Egyptian tomb (FIG. I-14), an illustrated book by a medieval German monk (FIG. I-8), or an 18th-century bronze altar glorifying an African king (FIG. I-15)-without any knowledge of the circumstances leading to the creation of those works.
+Modern museum visitors can admire these objects from the remote past and countless others produced over the millennia-whether a large painting on canvas by a 17th-century French artist (FIG. I-12), a wood portrait from an ancient Egyptian tomb (FIG. I-15), an illustrated book by a medieval German monk (FIG. I-8), or an 18th-century bronze altar glorifying an African king (FIG. I-1)-without any knowledge of the circumstances leading to the creation of those works.
 The beauty or sheer size of an object can impress people, the artist's virtuosity in the handling of ordinary or costly materials can dazzle them, or the subject depicted can move them emotionally.
 Viewers can react to what they see, interpret the work in the light of their own experience, and judge it a success or a failure.
-These are all valid responses to a work of art.
+These are all valid aesthetic responses.
+(Aesthetics is the branch of philosophy that addresses the nature of beauty, especially in art.)
 But the enjoyment and appreciation of artworks in museum settings are relatively recent phenomena, as is the creation of artworks solely for museum-going audiences to view.

 Today, it is common for artists to work in private studios and to create paintings, sculptures, and other objects to be offered for sale by commercial art galleries.
-This is what American artist CLYFFORD STILL (1904-1980) did when he created his series of paintings (FIG. I-2) of pure color titled simply with the year of their creation.
-Usually, someone the artist has never met will purchase the artwork and display it in a setting that the artist has never seen.
+This is what American artist Clyfford Still (1904-1980) did when he created his series of paintings (Fig. I-2) of pure color titled simply with the year of their creation.
+Usually, someone whom the artist has never met will purchase the artwork and display it in a setting that the artist has never seen.
 This practice is not a new phenomenon in the history of art-an ancient potter decorating a vase for sale at a village market stall probably did not know who would buy the pot or where it would be housed-but it is not at all typical.
 In fact, it is exceptional.
 Throughout history, most artists created paintings, sculptures, and other objects for specific patrons and settings and to fulfill a specific purpose, even if today no one knows the original contexts of those artworks.
-Museum visitors can appreciate the visual and tactile qualities of these objects, but they cannot understand why they were made or why they appear as they do without knowing the circumstances of their creation.
-Art appreciation does not require knowledge of the historical context of an artwork (or a building).
+A museum visitor can appreciate the visual and tactile qualities of these objects, but without knowing the circumstances of their creation, that modern viewer cannot understand why they were made or why they appear as they do.
+Art appreciation and aesthetic judgments in general do not require knowledge of the historical context of an artwork (or a building).
 Art history does.